Psychiatry IT currently supports Firefox, Google Chrome, Edge and Internet Explorer.

 Microsoft KMS Activation

-Software requiring KMS activation (currently Windows 7, Windows 8.1, Office 2010, 2013 and 2016) will check with the UBC KMS server every 7 days and renew their lease.
+Software requiring KMS activation (currently Windows 8.1 and all versions of Microsoft Office) will check with the UBC KMS server every 7 days and renew their lease.
 This is only possible while connected to our wired network.
 A lease renewal does not occur within 180 days, you will get reminders for 30 days.
 If lease renewal doesn’t happen after the 30 day reminder period, your software will stop working.

 Computer fundamentals courses are available to employees at http://www.hr.ubc.ca/learning-development/software-training/